fmscode/fmscode.github.io/about.md

 title: About
 permalink: /about/
 ---
 I have two first names and code.
 I love to work on iOS/Mac development and have built many mobile apps and web APIs that power education based software.
-You can see all my public work on GitHub http://github.com/fmscode.
+You can see all my public work on [GitHub][7].

 # Languages/Frameworks
 - Objective-C